godaddy/tartufo/docs/source/CONTRIBUTING.md

 Guidelines.

-**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack][slack] or the [Tartufo Mailing list].
+**Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source Software Slack][slack], or the [Tartufo Mailing list].

 ## Answering Questions